You are hereCannabis Light Schedules: When should I change my light schedule?

 The real answer is that i's a matter of personal preference and also depends on what end result you're looking for.
 There are two major considerations when choosing the right time to switch to 12/12, the age of the plant and the height of the plant:

-Age: Some people feel that a marijuana plant which has been grown from seed will not produce as many buds or have enough resin production if the plant is not given at least 60 days in the vegetative stage to mature before it's changed over to the flowering stage.
-However, other people report success with germinating a seed, and changing the plant right over to flowering after only a week or two to get one or two sets of leaves.
-When growing with clones, age is not an issue and everyone seems to agree that you can switch directly to flowering once your clone has established roots.
-This is because even though the clone is small, it's still a 'mature' plant since it is made of a piece from a mature plant.
-In any case, whether you wait until your plant is 60 days old or start flowering it earlier, both methods can be successful, and you should switch your light schedule at the time that best fits your needs.
+Age: Some growers feel that a marijuana plant which has been grown from seed will not produce as many buds or have enough resin production if the plant is not given at least 60 days in the vegetative stage to mature before it's changed over to the flowering stage.
+This is not true. many growers initiate flowering soon after germinating a seed in order to keep plants small and short.
+This is often called "12-12 from seed."
+Just remember, no matter what you do, a young cannabis plant will not start flowering until it is 2-3 weeks old.
+Even if you put a seed on a 12-12 schedule from the beginning, it will not start properly budding for about 3 weeks.
+When growing with cannabis clones, age is not an issue and growers can switch directly to flowering once your clone has established roots.
+This is because even though a clone may be small, it's still a 'mature' plant since it is made of a piece from a mature plant.
+Rooted clones tend to grow much faster for the first few weeks than plants grown from seed.
+In any case, age is not much of an issue, and you should switch your light schedule at the time that best fits your needs.

-Height: A general rule is that your marijuana plant will double in size during the flowering stage from the point where you first change over the light schedule to 12/12.
+Height: A general rule is that your marijuana plant will double or triple in size during the flowering stage from the point where you first change over the light schedule to 12/12.
 Some plants will grow more, some will grow less, but a good rule of thumb is to change your light schedule over to flowering when your plants have reached half of their final desired height.
+Bending, known as "LST" or "low stress training" can be used to control colas that get too tall.
+Simply bend too-tall colas down and away from the center of the plant.
+Some growers will even slightly break or "supercrop" branches to get them to bend at a 90 degree angle.
 For those growing in a small space, height may be the primary concern.
-However, there are many techniques available to grow a short,bushy weed plant.
+However, there are many techniques available to grow a short,bushy weed plant or basically train your cannabis plant to grow into any shape you want.